Taeyoung96/IROS-2022-SLAM-paper-list/README.md

 - Keeping Less Is More: Point Sparsification for Visual SLAM
 - Event-Based Line SLAM in Real-Time
 - LNC Assisted Localization and Mapping in Pipe Environment
+- Simultaneous Localization and Mapping: Through the Lens of Nonlinear Optimization
+- DSOL: A Fast Direct Sparse Odometry Scheme
+- Towards Specialized Hardware for Learning-Based Visual Odometry on the Edge
+- Robust Visual Teach and Repeat for UGVs Using 3D Semantic Maps
+- Hybrid Belief Pruning with Guarantees for Viewpoint-Dependent Semantic SLAM
+- Active Mapping via Gradient Ascent Optimization of Shannon Mutual Information over Continuous SE(3) Trajectories
+- From Timing Variations to Performance Degradation: Understanding and Mitigating the Impact of Software Execution Timing in SLAM

 [[top](#iros-2022-slam-paper-list)]